napolux/1000ideas/README.md

 Ideas will be rendered as a `.json` and a `.md` file.
 The markdown file will be the "human readable" version of the idea, while the json file will be validated using some PHPUnit tests and a CI system in order to:

 * Have a "title" of less than 15 words
-* Have a "description" of more than 30 words
+* Have a "description" of at least than 30 words
 * Have a list of five (5) pros and (5) cons
 * A notice about this project